You can also download a Large Print version of these FAQ.

 Finally, Jerwood Arts’ expertise is around support for early-career artists, and the focus on artistic and creative roles will allow us to provide the highest level of support, advice and guidance based on our experience to date.

-All Fellows will be put on the payroll of the organisation employing them, which means they will receive a regular salary.
+All Fellows have been put on the payroll of the organisation employing them, which means they receive a regular salary.
 This is to ensure that each Fellow has financial security throughout the programme and the knowledge that their hours or pay won’t be cut half-way through.

 We have set Fellows’ salary at £19,500 (£22,425 in London, weighted +15% in line with Living Wage Foundation differentiation).
 The programme funds up to 90% of Fellow’s salaries, and Host organisations match that contribution with the remaining amount.
 The salary is benchmarked against early-career roles nationally for individuals with between 2-5 years’ experience since leaving school, and above Living Wage Foundation minimum levels.
 Some Host organisations have chosen to increase the salary where this is required to maintain their own salary bands.

 Last time we ran this programme, we set Fellows’ salaries according to Living Wage Foundation minimum wage salaries nationally, with a London weighting.
 Feedback from Fellows suggested the salary was challenging, particularly for the third who relocated to take up a role, and there were wide variations in the level of responsibility offered to Fellows by their Hosts on the same salary.
 Hosts fed back that the salary was not always reflective of the level of responsibility they wanted to offer.

 The programme has always been about elevating standards of pay, rather than benchmarking against poor pay practice.
 In response therefore, the salary level has been significantly increased for 2020-2022.